mondeja/leptos-fluent/book/src/intro.md

 - Be the most performant internationalization framework available.

 Defining the internationalization strategy using a macro allows to generate the less code possible for each possible configuration.
-I hope you enjoy it!

 ## Help and support